-The underwriting of large numbers of less than fully correlated individual risks across a range of classes of insurance business reduces the variability in overall claims experience over time.
-Maximum limits are set for the acceptance of risk both on an individual contract basis and for classes of business and specific risk groupings.
+The underwriting of large numbers of less than fully correlated individual risks across a range of classes of insurance business aides to reduce the variability in overall claims experience over time.
+Maximum limits and risk appetite criteria are set for the acceptance of risk both on an individual contract basis and for classes of business and specific risk groupings.
 Management information systems are maintained and provide up-to-date, reliable data on the risks to which the business is exposed at any point in time.
-Efforts are made, including plain language policy terms, to ensure there is no misalignment between what policyholders perceive will be paid when a policy is initially sold and what is actually paid when a claim is made.
+Efforts are made, including plain language policy terms, to ensure there is no misa ignment between what policyholders perceive will be paid when a policy is initially sold and what is actually paid when a claim is made.